-- and the Deputy are both trained to the same level within our school). - 3.10.8.
-Being available to staff and outside agencies during school hours and term time for consultation on safeguarding concerns raised.
-Having responsibility to ensure that cover is arranged outside of term-time during working hours. - 3.10.9.
-During residential and extended school hours, ensuring arrangements are in place for staff to have a point of contact. - 3.10.10.
-Contributing effectively to multiagency working, for the safeguarding and promotion of the welfare of children, this could include: - participating in Strategy discussions; - attending Child Protection Case Conferences; - submitting reports to the conference, which must be shared in advance with the parents/carers; - contributing effectively and taking shared responsibility for core group meetings with all other agencies involved; - engaging fully, as requested, in any other multi-agency planning meetings; - contributing to the Framework for Assessments process; - ensuring coverage is available at all times during the year - 3.10.11.
+- 3.12.10.
+Contributing effectively to multiagency working, for the safeguarding and promotion of the welfare of children, as set out in Working Together. - 3.12.11.
 Providing the Headteacher (if the Headteacher is not the DSL), with an annual report for the Governing Body, detailing how school delivers on its safeguarding responsibilities and any child protection issues within the school.
-The Governing Body will use this report to fulfil its responsibility to provide the Local Authority with information about their safeguarding policies and procedures. - 3.10.12.
-Meeting regularly with the Nominated Governor to share oversight of the safeguarding provision within the setting, monitor performance and develop plans to rectify any gaps in policy or procedure. - 3.10.13.
-Meeting the statutory requirement to keep up to date with knowledge, enabling them to fulfil their role, including attending mandatory and any other additional relevant training. - 3.10.14.
-Referring immediately to the Police any cases where a criminal offence may have been committed or risk of harm is imminent. - 3.10.15.
-C&YP schools guides: This guidance should be referred to by DSLs when there is a report of a concern that needs referring to the police
+The Governing Body will use this report to fulfil its responsibility to provide the Local Authority with information about their safeguarding policies and procedures. - 3.12.12.
+Meeting regularly with the Nominated Governor to share oversight of the safeguarding provision within the setting, monitor performance and develop plans to rectify any gaps in policy or procedure. - 3.12.13.
+Meeting the statutory requirement to keep up to date with knowledge, enabling them to fulfil their role, including attending mandatory and any other additional relevant training. - 3.12.14.Referring immediately to the Police, using the guidance, When to call the police, 2491596 C&YP schools guides.indd (npcc.police.uk), for any cases where a criminal offence may have been committed or risk of harm is imminent.